Oleta Adams

-Oleta Adams (born May 4, 1953) is an American singer and pianist.
-She found limited success during the early 1980s, before gaining fame via her contributions to Tears for Fears's international chart-topping album The Seeds of Love (1989).
-Her albums Circle of One (1991) and Evolution (1993) were top 10 hits in the UK; the former yielded a Grammy-nominated cover of Brenda Russell's "Get Here", which was a top 5 hit in both the UK and the US.
-Adams has been nominated for four Grammy Awards, as well as two Soul Train Music Awards.
+Oleta Angela Adams (born May 4, 1953) is an American singer, pianist, and songwriter.
+She found limited success during the early 1980s, before gaining fame via her contributions to Tears for Fears' international chart-topping album The Seeds of Love (1989).
+Her albums Circle of One (1991) and Evolution (1993) were top 10 hits in the UK; the former yielded a Grammy-nominated cover of Brenda Russell's "Get Here", which was a top 5 hit in both the UK and the U.S. Adams has been nominated for four Grammy Awards, as well as two Soul Train Music Awards.

 Biography

-Adams was born the daughter of a preacher and was raised listening to gospel music.
+Oleta Angela Adams was born the daughter of a preacher and was raised listening to gospel music.
 In her youth, her family moved to Yakima, Washington, which is sometimes shown as her place of birth.
 She got her musical start in the church.

 Before gaining her opportunity to perform, Adams faced a great deal of rejection.
 In the 1970s, she moved to Los Angeles, California, where she recorded a demo tape.
 However, many music executives were exclusively interested in disco music rather than Adams' preferred style.

-With the advice of her singing coach, Lee Farrell, Adams moved to Kansas City, Missouri, where she did a variety of local gigs.
+On the advice of her singing coach, Lee Farrell, Adams moved to Kansas City, Missouri, where she did a variety of local gigs.
 She started her career in the early 1980s with two self-financed albums, which had limited success.

 Oleta Adams sang the National Anthem prior to Game Two of the 1984 American League Championship Series.

 Collaboration with Tears for Fears

-In 1985, Adams was discovered by Roland Orzabal and Curt Smith, founders of the English band Tears for Fears, while she was performing in the Peppercorn Duck Club at the Hyatt Hotel in Kansas City, while they were on a US tour.
-Soon after, Adams stopped performing in hotels and had started to look for alternative employment.
-In 1987, Orzabal and Smith contacted her to invite her to join their band as a singer and pianist on their next album, The Seeds of Love.
-A year later she participated in two sessions while she toured the Nordic countries.
+In June 1985, while performing at the Peppercorn Duck Club in the Hyatt Hotel in Kansas City, Adams was heard by Ian Stanley (keyboardist of the British band Tears for Fears) while they were on a two-night stopover in Kansas City midway through their "Big Chair Tour".
+The next night Stanley, Curt Smith and Roland Orzabal had dinner at the club where Adams was again performing, and they collectively decided that they would approach her with an offer for her to work on their next album, The Seeds of Love.
+Adams accepted the offer, and two years later Orzabal and Smith got in contact with her again to invite her to join the band as a singer and pianist.

-In 1989, the album was released and the single "Woman in Chains", sung as a duet by Adams and Orzabal and with Phil Collins on drums, became her first hit.
-Adams embarked on a world tour with Tears For Fears in 1990, performing by herself as the supporting artist at the start of each show, and remaining onstage throughout the Tears For Fears set where she would provide piano and vocals.
+In 1989, the album was released and the single "Woman in Chains", sung as a duet by Adams and Orzabal and with Manu Katche & Phil Collins on drums, became her first hit.
+Adams embarked on a world tour with Tears for Fears in 1990, performing by herself as the supporting artist at the start of each show, and remaining onstage throughout the Tears for Fears set where she would provide piano and vocals.